 and have written an article or two on the subject.

-While I personally have way too many computers already (what true geek doesn't?), if I needed another one, I'd certainly buy one of these.
+That said, while I personally have way too many computers already (what true geek doesn't?), if I needed, say, a laptop, I'd certainly buy a computer from them.
 Yes, they run GNU/Linux...and yes, they're rock-solid.

 This is Thomas Jefferson's early draft of that great foundation document of the United States, the Declaration of Independence.
 This early draft better reflects the heated emotion and bitter disappointment of the Founding Fathers in the behaviour of the British government toward them.
 It gives context to the final version, which is what most people have read.

 The Declaration of Independence - Jefferson's Early Draft

 This is a piece written by Kaili Joy Gray for the Daily Kos, intended for social liberals, explaing her reasons why we should care about our Second Amendment rights just as much as we care about the rest of the Bill of Rights.
 It is similar in spirit to a piece that I wrote about a year and a half before (see above), and it is definitely recommended reading.Why Liberals Should Love The Second Amendment

 This is an article by Dave Gutteridge describing why so many people continue to use MS Windows, Dreamweaver, and other proprietary software.
 It's because it's still so easy to pirate it.
 Despite some press releases to the contrary, Microsoft doesn't really want to stop piracy.
 Highly recommended reading; Mr. Gutteridge clearly gets it.
 I have seen exactly the same thing here in the United States that he aparently is seeing in Japan.Why So Many People Continue with Proprietary Software--One Major Factor

 This is a piece by R. Scott Belford, Founder and Director of the Hawaii

 Open Source Education Foundation (HOSEF).
 As one who deals with